Jakobud/lights-hope-mobhealth3-extract/README.md

 # elysium-mobhealth3-extract
-Extracts NPC health values from the Elysium (Mangos) database and generates a file for MobHealth3 addon that contains all the hitpoint values for every NPC in Vanilla Wow 1.12
+Extracts NPC health values from the Lights Hope (Elysium) (Mangos) database and generates a file for MobHealth3 addon that contains all the hitpoint values for every NPC in Vanilla Wow 1.12

 This repo comes with a distributable, pre-populated `MobHealth.lua` database file.
 To generate your own, simply run: